Best Day Ever: Production

 "Best Day Ever" was written by Nate Cash, Tuck Tucker and Steven Banks, with Larry Leichliter serving as animation director.
 Cash and Tucker also functioned as storyboard directors.
 The episode originally aired on Nickelodeon in the United States on November 10, 2006.

 The featured song "The Best Day Ever" was composed by Tom Kenny, SpongeBob's voice actor, and Andy Paley.
 The song was originally a part of The SpongeBob SquarePants Movie soundtrack that was released on November 9, 2004.
 Originally, Kenny and Paley were writing the songs "The Best Day Ever" and "Under My Rock" on what would become The Best Day Ever album.
 However, at the same time, the team of the 2004 feature film needed two extra filler tracks for the film soundtrack.
 Eventually, Stephen Hillenburg, the series creator and director of the film, heard the songs and decided to put it on the film's soundtrack.
 Although not originally intended for the film, "The Best Day Ever" was played during the closing credits.

-The episode was part of the 24-hour SpongeBob marathon called "The Best Day Ever Marathon".
+The episode was part of the 24-hour SpongeBob marathon, "The Best Day Ever Marathon".
 Starting at 8 pm EDT, the event counted down the best 100 episodes of the series as chosen by viewers on Nick.com and TurboNick.
 Tom Ascheim, the executive vice president and general manager for Nickelodeon Television, said "We've received a tremendous response from almost 4 million fans who have voted online for their favorite SpongeBob episodes and we'll reward them with our biggest SpongeBob event ever."
 The marathon led up to the premiere of this episode.
 The marketing method was primarily organised by Frank Tanki.
 Ascheim explained that Nickelodeon uses modern technology to generate interest in television shows.
 He believes that allowing viewers to choose the episodes shown contributes to the show's high ratings.

 Best Buy stores across the United States introduced a "Best Day Ever"-themed Best Buy gift card that doubles as a DVD-ROM packed with music videos, video game previews and more.
 In addition, "Best Day Ever"-themed activities were held at the Nickelodeon Family Suites Hotel by Holiday Inn including a themed party called the Bikini Bottom Bash.
 Throughout the month of November, the hotel released a "Best Day Ever" package to its guests starting at $369.
 TY released a Beanie Baby based on the album exclusively at Best Buy stores across the United States.

 "Best Day Ever" was included in the SpongeBob SquarePants: Season 4, Vol. 2 DVD on January 9, 2007.
 The "Best Day Ever" shorts called "A Random Act of SpongeBob" were released as a bonus feature on the DVD.
 The shorts are "Crossing the Street", "Anything for Baby", "Flowers for Sandy", "Me Money", and "Pie".
 On September 22, 2009, "Best Day Ever" was released in the SpongeBob SquarePants: The First 100 Episodes DVD, alongside all the episodes of seasons one through five.